The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 If you get permission error then you skipped a step or two.
 Did you forget to reboot?

-TODO: Replace the image with asciinema
 .. image:: ../_static/installation_docker_permission_issue.png

 Otherwise you will get a little happy message of Hello world, once again, but this time without root.

-TODO: Replace the image with asciinema
 .. image:: ../_static/docker_without_sudo_done.png

 Step 3.
 Checking the requirements